abrignoni/iLEAPP/README.md

     pass  # do processing here
 ```

-Plugins are generally expected to provide output in ILEAPP's HTML output format, TSV, and optionally submit records to
+Plugins are generally expected to provide output in ILEAPP's LAVA output format, HTML, TSV, and optionally submit records to
-the timeline.
+the timeline and/or kml files.
 Functions for generating this output can be found in the `artifact_report` and `ilapfuncs` modules.
 At a high level, an example might resemble:

 ```python